rixx/books.rixx.de/data/reviews/jordy-rosenberg/confessions-of-the-fox/index.md

 -----

 ¹ I get that sometimes.
-If an author writes too exactly about their own life story, I feel faintly embarassed, especially when it fails to capture me or feels trite and unprocessed.
+If an author writes too exactly about their own life story, I feel faintly embarassed, especially when it fails to capture me or is trite and unprocessed.